Dave-team/Knowledge-base/Productivity.md

     - Do things based on your energy levels - do the hardest things early in the morning
     - Finish a task completely prior to moving on to the next task
     - Eliminate distractions
+    - Actions to perform from email are left unread and put in to do list
 - Reflect on performance at the end of each day and set goals for the next day (3 things max)

 ## Techniques
 - Deep work: work in chunks of time without interruption
-- Pomodoro technique: work for 25 minutes and then take 5 minutes break
+- Pomodoro technique: work for 25 minutes and then take 5 minutes break - do something completely different in these breaks
 - Plan your time:
     - Plan your days in Google Calendar.
 This is your ideal week
     - Record how you actually spent your time